ponylang/ponylang-website/content/blog/last-week-in-pony-091723.md

 We've released an important bug fix for Pony on Windows.
 You should update to 0.56.2 as soon as possible.

+### Office Hours is Moving

+Starting Friday October 6th, Office Hours is moving to a 12:30 Eastern start time.
+The calendar has been updated accordingly.
+Until then Office Hours will be at it's normal time.
+It has been moved to accomodate Sean's new work schedule.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2023_09_12.m4a) from the September 12th, 2023 sync is available.